M/S Estonia - the German Experts' Report

 There is very interesting info of the damages caused by explosives to the forward bulkhead of the superstructure at http://www.estoniaferrydisaster.net/chapter02/2-3-4_01.html .

 The Germans think that the damages are caused by explosives, when the M/S Estonia was still afloat on its way to Sweden.
-Heiwa Co thinks that the damages were caused when the visor, still attached to the superstructure by intact hinges on deck 4 and by ropes to deck 2, was blown and pulled off the wreck resting on its side under water by Swedish Navy and Rescue Service divers.
+Heiwa Co thinks that the damages were caused when the visor, still attached to the superstructure by intact hinges on deck 4 and by ropes to deck 2, was blown and pulled off the wreck resting on its side under water after the sinking by Swedish Navy and Rescue Service divers.
 The visor then dropped to the sea floor below the bow (and maybe got a buckle in the process).

 The Germans suggest: